Sunday, August 24, 2025

 Yet, devotion faltered when it was pressed

-The Gods made a terrible mess
+The Gods had made a terrible mess

 For that heavenly smile and capable hand